aqjune/aqjune.github.io/activities-and-experience.md

 ## Talks

+* May 2023, "Practical Software Verification and Its Impact: From Compiler to Cryptogtaphy", KAIST
 * May 2022, "Practical Concerns in Verifying LLVM Optimizations and Fixing Bugs in Them", MPI-SWS
 * Apr 2022, "Intermediate Representations of Compilers", KAIST
 * Apr / May 2022, "Prototyping a Compiler for Homomorphic Encryption in MLIR", LLVM-CGO 2022 / EuroLLVM 2022